Clean School Shoes Stink? -6 Practical TipsSophia Wilson

 Plus: To keep canvas shoes clean, coat them with a clear/white candle and melt the wax into them using a hairdryer.
 Always be sure to check that the canvas is cotton not synthetic before heating.

 P.S.
-What are your tips for cleaning school shoes?
+What are your tips to clean school shoes?
 Share your thoughts below!
 And you can also come here to see if there are any shoes suitable for your children！